bahaidev/bahaiwritings/README.md

 You will first need to run `npm install`.

 The syntax used in the tests currently only works in a modern browser.
-Note that this may lock up your browser as the validator loads all of the files:
+Note that this may lock up your terminal as the validator must load and process all of the files (including child files):

 ```shell
 npm test